 The breeze at dawn has secrets to tell you

 Don't go back to sleep.

 You must ask for what you really want

 People are going back and forth across the doorsill

 Psychotherapy and counselling are tools for healing as well as understanding ourselves deeply.
 They are about taking a step inward, looking within for answers.
 Taking responsibility for ourselves, and finding our own solutions to our problems, in a safe, caring environment.
 We may be able, perhaps for the first time, to talk about our deepest feelings with another person, and free ourselves from the pain of the past.

 We may also be able to get in touch with who we really are and what makes us unique ... paving the way for a richer, fuller life.

-I am a BACP-registered psychotherapeutic counsellor based in London.
+I am a UKCP accredited psychotherapist and counsellor based in London.
 My training is in Transactional Analysis Psychotherapy, which is a flexible, transparent approach to therapy and is suitable for a wide range of issues, and for individuals, couples and group work.
 For more information about transactional analysis, click here

-Before I started practising as a counsellor, I worked for 25 years as a researcher in the area of human motivation and decision making, studying the impact of psychology and culture on the choices we make.
+Before I qualified as a psychotherapist, I worked for 30 years as a researcher in the area of human motivation and decision making, studying the impact of psychology and culture on the choices we make.
 I have worked across multiple cultures, and have a unique understanding of the stresses created by cultural differences and the global work environment.